-In press interviews and radio and television programmes the focus is usually on one of two things: the individual as a person—who are you, why are you here, what do you think about our country, where are you going?—or it is directly on the Bahá’í Faith.
+In press interviews and radio and television programmes, the focus is usually on one of two things: the individual as a person—who are you, why are you here, what do you think about our country, where are you going?—or it is directly on the Bahá’í Faith.
 It has been my experience that as time on radio and television is usually brief—often about five minutes spot news—the main thing is to get over certain key words, to say at least once, clearly, “Bahá’í” and founded by “Bahá’u’lláh”, in some way mentioning His name, and to state if possible the great central themes of our Faith, namely, progressive revelation, peace, world unity, the oneness of mankind and the abolition of all prejudices; of course if one has time to say more, to give the basic principles and an idea of how widespread the Faith is today, all the better.
 I have long since decided that in these public contacts, whether lectures, press interviews, or radio and television talks, the supremely important thing is that people should be left with the impression that “Bahá’í”—one hopes they get at least that word into their memories—is a good thing.
 We want to create waves of friendliness, not unfriendliness towards the Faith; we want people to say, “Bahá’í?
 Oh yes, I once heard something about that.
 It is a good thing.”
 More than this, in superficial contacts, we cannot hope for.
 Never antagonize, never criticize, never be negative.
 Often one starts to say something and is never given a chance to finish, so one should avoid any negative approach, mistakenly believing

 one can explain what one means later on.
 Sometimes I made a point to praise the work of missionaries, for two reasons: first, because of the many wonderful services they render mankind and second, because it is very difficult to attack someone who praises you, you find you have been disarmed.